Camera Review Blog No. 172 – Hanimex 35ES

 Optics

-Like many other Hanimex and Halina cameras, the optics are not the greatest.
+Like many other Hanimex and Halina cameras, this one has optics that are not the greatest.
 While I cannot figure out what the elements are made of, if I were to hazard a guess, I would say plastic before glass.
-As for the construction, again, I have no information on how many elements make up the lens, but if I had to hazard a guess, I would say the camera probably has no more than two elements.
-One thing that is unique to this lens is that the aperture is rectangular, rather than circular, and adjusting the ISO settings on the camera body changes the aperture.
+As for the construction, I don’t have information on how many elements the lens has, but I estimate the camera likely has no more than two elements.
+One thing unique to this lens is that the aperture is rectangular rather than circular, and adjusting the ISO on the camera body changes the aperture.
 The widest aperture on the lens is f/5.6, and I can’t say, or even guess, what the other two apertures are, as most aperture measurements are related to circular openings.
-The focal length of 33mm might seem a bit odd, but it actually works out because it is close to what we see as humans with our peripheral vision (~31mm), which makes it a perfect camera to ‘capture what you see’.
+The focal length of 33mm might seem a bit odd, but it actually works out because it is close to what we see with our peripheral vision (~31mm), making it a perfect camera to ‘capture what you see’.
 Quality-wise, the lens on my copy produces an oddly hazy look and feel to the images, almost like something out of a toy or an old camera.
-I’m not sure if that’s true of every camera.
+That may not be true of every camera.
 Either way, it may not work for some, but it does work for me now that I know what the lens does.

 Lowdown

 I’ll admit, the 35ES isn’t the type of camera I would gravitate toward, and I only got it for the nostalgia factor.
 What I didn’t expect was to find a camera that was a lot of fun to use.
 It offers something radically different from what I normally go for, and that’s been something I’ve been focusing on with my camera choices.
 And while the 35ES won’t always be the first camera I reach for, it offers up that Lomography look without the price tag of modern toy cameras.
-So in some situations it will work, and I’ll be sure to include the 35ES in next year’s edition of the 12 Months on Film project.
-If you’re looking for these cheap options for a fair price and all having been tested, you can head to Kosmo Foto’s Cameraburo.
+In some situations, it will work, and I’ll include the 35ES in next year’s edition of the 12 Months on Film project.
+If you’re looking for these cheap options at a fair price, all of which have been tested, you can head to Kosmo Foto’s Cameraburo.

 Further Reading

-Don’t just take my word on the Hanimex 35ES; you can check out the reviews by other awesome camera reviewers!
+Don’t just take my word for the Hanimex 35ES; you can check out reviews from other awesome camera reviewers!

 No additional reviews found!